DIT112-V19/group-10/README.md

   If you like our product and feel an unresistable urge to build the car from scratch, the best way for you is to visit the [github repository of Dimitris Platis](https://github.com/platisd/smartcar_shield) that has extensive documentation on the harware of this car and the library we used.

-  Once you have the hardware assembled, you will need to upload the ```master.ino``` sketch to your car.
+  Once you have the hardware assembled, you will need to upload the [master](https://github.com/DIT112-V19/group-10/blob/master/src/master/master.ino) sketch to your car.
 If you have never worked with Arduino yet, here is our guideline:

   1. Open Arduino IDE